-Click here for insider tips to exploring the Science and Industry Museum 14 Tips for Visiting the Museum of Science and Industry
+Tips to exploring the Museum of Science and Industry

 Free Things to Do in Chicago with Kids

-Ready to learn about some free activities in Chicago for kids?
+Save money on your trip with free activities in Chicago for kids.
 Let’s be honest, the Museums are amazing but can get pretty expensive.
 So, I try to add in a few free activities to balance out the visit.
 Here are two free places in Chicago my kids absolutely love going to!

 Maggie Daley Park

 - If you are visiting the city and plan to go to several of these attractions look into purchasing a CityPASS.
-The CityPASS bundles together the price to visit 5 Chicago attractions over a 9-day period and saves you up to 51% on admission fees.
+The CityPASS bundles together the price to visit 5 Chicago attractions over a 9-day period and saves you up to 50% on admission fees.
 Plus you’re a VIP and get to skip the lines in many of the museums.
 It’s a great deal.
-Learn more by clicking Save 51% on Chicago’s 5 best attractions with CityPASS.
-Shop Now!
+Learn more at my CityPass Reveiw

 - Pack a lunch and snacks for the kids.
 All the museum and parks have areas to picnic both inside and outside.
 Take advantage of these and bring your own food.